Displayr/rhtmlLabeledScatter/docs/internal_notes_widget_code_flow.md

     * "debounce" resize calls

 ### RectPlot class
+  * majority of orchestration performed here

 ## Refactor Notes

-* the positional parameter signature of RectPlot
+* the positional parameter signature of RectPlot (DONE)
-* add default settings and extract out a build config
+* add default settings and extract out a build config (DONE)
 * better comments on what is VIS-390
-* need testing on LabelArraySorter
+* need testing on LabelArraySorter (DEPRECATED)

 ## Where do Image Labels come from